 I have to admit, when I first wrote this article I was investing in loans through the Georgian Lari (GEL) as they were paying out over 18% (as you will see in my pictures further down).
 I do not live in Georgia, nor do I have any family or residence there.
 My main goal was the juicy 18% return that was being offered.
 Unfortunately, since then, GEL loans have dropped their return now only paying out ~16%.
 However, other loans through Russian Ruble (RUB) and Kazakhstani Tenge (KZT) still payout over 18% p.a.

-When choosing loans to reinvest in, you must think link a bank (as you are the bank in these transactions).
+When choosing loans to reinvest in, you must think like a bank (as you are the bank in these transactions).
 Unfortunately, we don’t have the same information as what a bank would, at least not in the same detail, however, similar principles still apply.
 As the loan provider, you want to maximize your chance of receiving timely investment returns.

 Here, I will show you what I look for when selecting loans:

-Market – It is important to look at the Secondary Market and the Primary Market to get an understanding of the loans available.
-I will generally look at the Secondary Market first, as you can find discounted loans that are not available in the Primary Market.
+It is important to look at the Secondary Market and the Primary Market to get an understanding of the loans available.
+I look at the Secondary Market first to see if there are discounted loans that are not available in the Primary Market.

 Selecting loans that have a Buyback Guarantee is extremely important unless you are willing to lose all your investments.
 The buyback guarantee means that the loan originator will pay back your investment if the borrower was to default (go 60 days without payment).
 You won’t get any interest for that period, but more importantly, you won’t lose your initial investment.
 However, be aware.
 If the loan originator was to go bankrupt, the buyback guarantee is counted as invalid, and you won’t get your money back.
 Therefore, it is important to diversify your loans with multiple loan originators.